Over 1 day

 - Use a carpenter square to line up the join between the two pieces of veneer.

 - Remove the cut piece of stile veneer from underneath.
-Then smooth the edge of the rail veneer back into place.
-This should create a neat join.
+Smooth the edge of the rail veneer back into place.
+This should create a neat joint.

-- Continue finishing all the cabinet facing.
+- Continue until all the cabinet veneer facing is done.

 - Clean the cabinet doors and drawer fronts.
 Allow them to dry thoroughly.

 - Stain the cabinet doors and drawer fronts to match the new veneer.

 - Allow time to dry thoroughly.

-- Apply in a thin layer, brushing in the direction of the wood grain or pattern, in even single strokes.
+- Apply in a thin layer, brushing in the direction of the wood grain or pattern, in even, single strokes.

 - Complete the first coat and allow it to dry.

-- If the internal cabinet hardware can be reused, install the old drawer slides onto the drawer boxes.
+- Install the existing drawer slides onto the drawer boxes.
 If needed, replace with new drawer slides.
-Slide drawers into place.